Issuer: The person or entity who has submitted the disclosure report and initiated the disclosure process.

 - provide information updates

-- if needed request official to extend the time period for fixing before publication
+- if needed request the official to extend the time period for fixing before publication

-We greatly appreciate the efforts of different kind of dedicated people to discover security vulnerabilities and share this information in a trustful way.
-ASRG commit to respect the interest of the issue provider and can help to solve possible escalation situations.
+We greatly appreciate the efforts of different kinds of dedicated people to discover security vulnerabilities and share this information in a trustful way.
+ASRG commits to respect the interest of the isser and can help to solve possible escalation situations.